Old Airport Eoad and Edwards Street,

 No one has favorited this theater yet

-Opened in 1948, the historic Beverly Drive-In ran successfully for decades.
+Opened May 29, 1948 with Sonny Tufts in “Swell Guy”.
+The historic Beverly Drive-In ran successfully for decades.
 In 1955 it was operated by H. Hargroder and had an 800 car capacity.
-But in 1987, the theater’s owner passed away suddenly and the theater was forced to close.
+On March 30, 1979 a second screen was added, but in 1987, the theater’s owner passed away suddenly and the theater was forced to close.

 The Beverly Drive-In was reopened as a first-run twin theater and now contains 500 parking spaces with two large screens, one measuring 100 x 75 feet and another measuring 80 x 40 feet.

 It was destroyed by a fire in October 2010.

 Just login to your account and subscribe to this theater